 On December 22, the companies were operating north of the Agno River and after the main bridge was bombed, on December 24/25, and they made an end run to get south of the river and not be trapped by the Japanese.
 The tanks held the south bank of the river from west of Carmen to the Carmen-Akcaka-Bautista Road with the 192nd holding the bank east of Carmen to Tayug to the northeast of San Quintin.

 At Bayambang, Lt.
 Weeden Petree’s platoon lost a tank.
-It was at this time that D Company, 192nd, lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
-The company commander, Lt.
+It was at this time that D Company lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
+The company commander, Capt.
 Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not abandoned, found a place to ford the river a few hundred yards from the bridge.
+The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.

 A composite tank company was created on January 8 under the command of Capt.
 Donald Hanes, B Company, 192nd, and sent to defend the Wast Coast Road north of Hermosa.
 Its job was to keep the north road open and prevent the Japanese from driving down the road before a new battle line had been formed.
 The Japanese never launched an attack allowing the defensive line to be formed.
 The tanks withdrew after they began receiving artillery fire.

 The remainder of the tanks were ordered to bivouac south of the Aubucay-Hacienda Road.
 While there, the tank crews had their first break from action in nearly a month.
 The tanks, which were long overdue for maintenance, were serviced by 17th Ordnance.
 It was also at this time that tank platoons were reduced to ren tanks, with three tanks in each platoon.
 This was done so that D Company, 192nd, would have tanks.